- About ITP

 - Join the Community

 Periodically, PDSA seeks opinions on various aspects of treating and living with ITP.
-Below are the results from some recent surveys.
+Listed below are current surveys as well as the results from past surveys.

 Thank you to those who shared your ITP experiences through our online survey, and thanks to GlaxoSmithKline for funding and developing the questionnaire.

 A total of 1,002 ITP patients and 1,031 age and gender-matched controls answered questions from three standard quality-of-life questionnaires plus additional questions in a survey funded by Amgen.
 Selected results were published in three journal articles.
 Below are links to the abstracts.
 Contact PDSA for copies of the articles.